 Destinations in Northern Myanmar

 Bordered by Yunnan, China, Lashio was important trading post for the British who built the famed Burma Road during WWI and continues to be important with trade routes to Mandalay today.
-Highlights include beautiful views of the Shan Plateau, natural hot springs and the town's lively market.
+Highlights include beautiful views of the Shan Plateau, natural hot springs, waterfalls, minorities villages, cycling and trekking.

 Mogok or Moegote as it is often called by the locals is a charming city nestled in a green mountain valley 200km/ 5hr drive north of Mandalay.
 Mogok and other villages in the region have been famous since ancient times for their precious gem stones, the finest rubies in the world are found in the Mogok belt area.